-The CMA follows generally accepted principals of organizational effectiveness and produces a comprehensive, detailed and highly contextualized written report that diagnoses the system’s strengths and weaknesses and recommends concrete actions that boards and superintendents can take to improve student learning and teacher efficacy in their systems.
-The CMA is perfect for district leadership teams seeking valuable feedback regarding efforts to improve student achievement.
+The CMA follows business management principles and produces a comprehensive report that diagnoses strengths and weaknesses of a district’s systems.
+From there, the CMA then recommends concrete actions that boards and superintendents can take to improve student learning and teacher efficacy in their systems.

 The CMA can be modified in a number of ways to suit the needs of districts.
 Some of those ways include:

-- Individual School Audit–The ISA is a diagnostic process designed to reveal the extent to which the administration and professional staff of a school, in conjunction with district officials, have developed and implemented a sound approach for improved student achievement.
-Individual schools are examined against CMSi-developed standards for high-performing schools.
-The written report details recommended student achievement goals for the three years following the report.
-The ISA provides key data for any school desiring a detailed diagnostic report focused on the factors shown to improve student performance.
+- Individual School Audit–The ISA is a diagnostic process designed to reveal the extent to which the administration and professional staff of a school have developed and implemented a sound approach for improved student achievement.

-- Program-Specific Audit — based on generally accepted principles of effective instruction and curricular design, delivery and assessment.
-Each program-specific audit focuses on the content area or areas selected by the district.
-CMSi has conducted program-specific audits in Special Education, English Language Learner programs, Gifted Education, English/language Arts, Math, Science Curriculum Alignment, Social Studies, and Technology.
-The PSA report is a blueprint from which a school system can plan the improvement of teaching and learning in the system.
+- Program-Specific Audit — Each program-specific audit focuses on the content area or areas selected by the district.
+Past program-specific audits included but are not limited to in Special Education, English Language Learner programs, Gifted Education, English/language Arts, Math, Science Curriculum Alignment, Social Studies, and Technology.

 "When you rethink a school district, it is critical to have the kind of data a Curriculum Audit can give you . . ."

 3 Tiers of Audit Training